imranhsayed/graphql-react-app/README.md

 ## Instructions

-Please follow the README for individual repositories.
+Graphiql is a tool that we can use as a client to make request to our server.
+Graph Ql will be avialable at `localhost:5000/graphql`

 ## Common Commands

-- `dev` Runs webpack dev server for development ( in watch mode )
+- `server` Runs the server at `localhost:5000/graphql` in watch mode
-- `prod` Runs webpack in production mode
+- `start` Runs the server at `localhost:5000/graphql` in non watch mode